 Leicester City (1)

-Soccer betting is incredibly popular at the English Premier League and below we briefly discuss some of the betting favourites.
+English Premier League Soccer betting is incredibly popular, below we briefly discuss some of the betting favourites.

 Defending champions Chelsea have their work cut out for their title defence.
 The Blues have been quiet compared to their Manchester rivals in securing new signings, but there’s a case to suggest there’s been no compromise to quality in their new players.
 The combative Bakayoko (Monaco), versatile Rudiger (Roma) and technically adept Morata (Real Madrid) add both potential and depth to the experience that coach Antonio Conte already has at his disposal at Stamford Bridge.
 However, it’s alleged that Conte has been relatively disappointed with the club’s transfer affairs.
 A left back may still yet arrive before the close of the window, and some other players in supportive roles.